 Ever stopped to ask what would have happened had your family and friends not shared their resources, spaces and, indeed, their very life so you could flourish in yours?
-Or a rank stranger not volunteered to help when your car broke down in the middle of the road or shared with you a meal on a journey?
+Or a rank stranger not volunteer to help when your car broke down in the middle of the road or shared with you a meal on a journey?
 What if you did not have ‘partners’ to lean on for support and share your successes and setbacks with?

 Similar questions drove the inception of Youthreach in 1997 as a Delhi-based national non-profit organisation.
 Since then, we have envisioned volunteering, contributing and partnering as the very pillars of individual transformation that leads to larger positive social change.